laurenconrad/devportal/prereqs.md

 # Fast Overview and Prerequisites
 ## Overview
 Fast is an application that business owners can connect to their online stores to create quick, efficient checkout experiences for shoppers.
-Once you have installed Fast into your online store, your customers can experience speedy one-click checkouts.
-For example, maybe before, shoppers at an online store like Janesbooks.com had to fill out a lengthy order form.
-With Fast, shoppers can buy books with one click.
+Once you have installed Fast into your online store and shoppers have a Fast account, your customers can experience speedy one-click checkouts.
+For example, shoppers at an online store without Fast capabilities have to fill out a lengthy checkout form.
+But with Fast, shoppers can buy shoes with one click.
+This can lead to increased conversion rates for sellers and a better experience for shoppers.
-## Prerequisite Basics
-To use Fast, as a prerequisite, you need an online store hosted by BigCommerce, Woocommerce, or a custom system.
-Below are more details on what that means.
-## Prerequisite Details
+## Prerequisite
-If you have an online store, you might already use an ecommerce platform to host that store. such as BigCommerce or Woocommerce.
-Alternatively, you might host your store with a custom system that you set up yourself or you had an independent contractor build for your specific business.
+To use Fast, as a prerequisite, you need an online store hosted by one of two ecommerce platforms, either BigCommerce or Woocommerce.
+Alternatively, you can also use Fast if you have an online store that you host with a custom system that your business set up or that you had an independent contractor build.
+In addition, you also need a bank account for your business.
+Below are more details about these online store hosting platforms:

-For example, if Jane sells books on Janesbooks.com, that online store on Jane’s website is powered by the ecommerce platform, BigCommerce.
-Jane’s neighbor, Mary, sells shoes on Marysshoes.com, but her website has a custom system through which she sells.
-Mary paid a developer to set up that custom system for her.

-Here is more information about these online store hosting platforms:

 **BigCommerce**: This ecommerce platform is an excellent choice for sellers without developer experience who want to focus on selling their products.
 It’s less customizable than other options.